 And of course, this temple complex houses many shrines; Ammalaiyar and Unnamulai Amman being the most significant ones.
 The dravidian style of architecture has been adopted in its construction.
 The gopurams are decorated with fine and vivid sculptures and figurines.

 21 .
 Tarakeshwar Temple, West Bengal

 Tarakeshwar Temple or Taraknath Temple is datable to 1729.
-Legend goes that once Raja Vishnu Das had a dream which led him to a Shiva Linga somewhere amid the woods of Tarakeswarar.
-This Shiva Linga today is the main deity of the temple and is believed to be swayambhu linga, referred as Baba Taraknath.
+The legend goes that once Raja Vishnu Das had a dream which led him to a Shiva Linga somewhere amid the woods of Tarakeswarar.
+This Shiva Linga today is the main deity of the temple and is believed to be swayambhu linga, referred to as Baba Taraknath.
 A temple was built around the temple in 1729 AD.
 The temple is thronged with visitors every day, but especially on Mondays and Shivratri festivals, the crowd increases.